Monday 31 August 2015

 Develop yourself as you

-There are uses of patronage and the peddling of influence, but it is mostly important to maintain a sense of independence of thought and voice with the ability to fearlessly convey those views.
-I can say that in my career, either as a contractor or a fulltime employee, I have always been a very good communicator of my views, some will say I am quite strong-willed, maybe I am.
+There are uses of patronage and the peddling of influence, but one must maintain a sense of independence of thought and voice with the ability to fearlessly convey those views.
+I can say that in my career, either as a contractor or a full-time employee, I have always been a good communicator of my views, some will say I am quite strong-willed, maybe I am.

-Rather than being obsequious to your principal, I am of the view that if your views are forthright, sensible, reasonable, honest and clear, you will be of great benefit to all that you engage with, besides you will earn of the respect of those around you even if you are disliked for your autonomy.
+Rather than being obsequious to your principal, I am of the view that if your views are forthright, sensible, reasonable, honest and clear, you will be of great benefit to all that you engage with, earning the respect of those around you even if you are disliked for your autonomy.

 There is no pleasure in being a clone or a parrot, a poor imitation of the real thing schooled in the required talking points and jargon, acting to a set script in robotic obeisance and necessity, all in the quest to be appreciated and to belong.

-There is much else to mine out of those quoted responses, but let’s start with this.
+There is much else to mine in those quoted responses, but let’s start with this.

 Extricate yourself from following others so close that you can’t cut loose when you need to, that you go down with them, if and when they do.